sal55/langs/Features.md

 (In my original Q language, when used as an application scripting language, `stop` would terminate the current module, and return control to whatever code invoked this module.)

 ### Conditional suffix
-I use these simple statements than change control flow: `goto return exit redo next stop recase`.
+I use these simple statements that change control flow: `goto return exit redo next stop recase`.
 Any of these can be made conditional like these:

      return 0 when n>100
      stop unless n=777